What’s the best postpartum girdle?

 Cons: Only suitable up to a size 14

 The Tirain 3 in 1 Postpartum Support is a very affordable support system.
-It’s made of three separate belts to target your waist, belly and hips.
+It’s made of three separate belts to target your waist, belly, and hips.
 It’s fantastic for reducing the aches and pains a lot of women having these areas after birth.
-The material is soft and stretchy so you can adjust to your own comfort levels.
+The material is soft and stretchy so you can adjust to your comfort levels.
 The striped elastic design helps to prevent the belt rolling down when you are wearing.
-This belt really help with your posture, which is a great benefit to ensure good positioning when breastfeeding.
+This belt helps with your posture, which is a great benefit to ensure good positioning when breastfeeding.

 4. Bellefit Postpartum Corset

 Pros: Very supportive, durable, post-surgery use, posture support, easy clean

 Cons: Waist not adjustable, Expensive

 Get back to your pre-pregnancy shape with the very popular Bellefit Corset.
 The support comes from both compression fabric and boning up the sides.
 It’s fantastic for abdominal and posture correction especially if you had a C-section delivery.
 Invest in this girdle if you don’t want to feel like you inside are going to fall out every time you move after delivery.
 It gives you a little wait shaping too, although can be noticeable under tight clothing.
 This girdle is very high quality, and although not recommended, it will withstand machine washing as it’s very durable.

 Pros: stays in place, posture support, comfortable, slimming